Resume Sample and Tips for Older Job Seekers

 Target Your Resume.
 Take the time to write a targeted resume that’s customized so that it specifically highlights the experience you have that’s relevant to the specific job opening you’re applying for.
 The same targeted resume won’t work for every job, and you’ll need a different one for each job opening.

 Consider a Functional or Combination Resume.
 If you’re currently using a chronological resume, which lists your experience in date order, it may be time to switch to a different format that doesn’t focus on the years.
 Consider using a functional resume, which focuses on your skills and experience and lists your accomplishments at the top of your resume.
-Alternatively, you could use a combination resume, which features both skills and your work history, just don’t go back farther than 10 - 15 years.
+Alternatively, you could use a combination resume, which features both skills and your work history, just don’t go back more than 10 or15 years.

 Highlight Your Skills.
 All your years of experience probably means you’ve built up an impressive skill set.
 Shine a light on the skills that are most valuable and that show you’re comfortable with contemporary technology.
 Promote the fact that you're up-to-date with current technology by including the latest programs and apps you know how to use and leaving off out-of-date technology.